karesioua22/Adaptive-Filtering-Algorithms---Comparative-Study/README.md

 In contrast, the **Wiener filter** produces a single optimal static solution and cannot adapt to temporal variations — hence it fails to model this change.

 ---

-## 📈 Results and Analysis

-- **LMS:** Stable but slower convergence.
-Tracks the time-varying system with a small lag.
-- **WLMS:** Faster convergence and smoother weight adaptation due to windowed updates.
-- **RLS:** Rapid convergence and precise tracking of coefficient changes, at the cost of higher complexity.
-- **Wiener–Hopf:** Provides a static optimal solution for the stationary case but cannot adapt when the system changes.